wbamberg/idl-reference/docs/nsISAXContentHandler.md

 </tr>

 <tr>
-<td>uri</td>
+<td>localName</td>
-<td>the Namespace URI, or the empty string if the
+<td>the local name (without prefix), or the
-       element has no Namespace URI or if Namespace
-       processing is not being performed
+       empty string if Namespace processing is not being
+       performed
 </td>
 </tr>

 <tr>
-<td>uri</td>
+<td>qName</td>
-<td>the Namespace URI, or the empty string if the
+<td>the qualified name (with prefix), or the
+       empty string if qualified names are not available
-       element has no Namespace URI or if Namespace
-       processing is not being performed
 </td>
 </tr>

 <tr>
-<td>uri</td>
-<td>the Namespace URI, or the empty string if the
-       element has no Namespace URI or if Namespace
-       processing is not being performed
+<td>atts</td>
+<td>the attributes attached to the element.
+If
+       there are no attributes, it shall be an empty
+       SAXAttributes object.
+The value of this object after
+       startElement returns is undefined
 </td>
 </tr>